Vani-Gajendra/JSAssessment/README.md

 ●	What did you like about this project?

 This project is a good practice for JavaScript Beginner.
-It is helpful because you can put in use of conditional statements, loops, arrays, class, contructors, functions and methods all that learnt till now  in this project.
+It is helpful because you can put in use of conditional statements, loops, arrays, class, contructors, functions and methods all that is learnt till now  in this project.

 ●	What did you struggle with in this project?